sweisman/cuttlefish/README.md

 The `CONNECT` and `EXEC` primitives support bidirectional data transfer if the remote command or forwarded network connection supports such.

 For `EXEC` the socket sends/receives STDIN/STDOUT to/from the running executable on the client.
+STDERR is not supported by the protocol as implemented.

 For `CONNECT` the socket sends/receives data to/from the final endpoint.